 2002: Joyce Meyer Ministries hosted a three-day Extreme Weekend Crusade on the beach in Colombo, reaching out to hundreds of youth in the country.

 - 2012: The prison team visited 320 inmates leaving each of them with a personal hygiene bag and one of Joyce's books.

 - 2011: The prison team visited 7 prisons; distributed 18,422 hygiene gift bags including one of Joyce's books.

 - 2010: The prison team distributed 700 hygiene gift bags including one of Joyce books.

 Television and Radio

-Joyce’s Enjoying Everyday Life Television show is available in Sinhalese in select areas across the country.
-The Television show was previously available in English, and Tamil.
+Joyce’s Enjoying Everyday Life Television show is available in Sinhala and Hindi in select areas across the country.
+The Television show was previously available in English, Telugu and Tamil.

 Through our Water Relief program, Hand of Hope provided 10 wells to provide fresh drinking water to villages.
 Seven of those wells have included a Church